-This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
-We don't have enough data to report on your understanding of this topic.
+This graph shows only the affective dimension, meaning that your predominant tendency is to connect emotionally with this aspect, without necessarily engaging in related behaviors or fully comprehending it.
+You might want to try and expand your understanding and explore how you might make a small difference every day.

-YOUR SMI RESPONSES INDICATE THAT you are an empathetic person.
-It comes easily to put yourself in another person's shoes, trying to see life from their point of view, as puzzling at it might be.
+YOUR SMI RESPONSES INDICATE THAT you are an empathetic person, and it comes easily to put yourself in another person's shoes, trying to see life from their point of view, as puzzling at it might be.

 It makes you feel good when you do so - in a way you feel closer to the other.
 Moreover, not being inclusive may make you feel guilty, selfish, righteous, or irresponsible.
 This is your internal compass.